What is "merit selection" of judges?

 Arizona's retention process includes a second important component, self evaluation.
 Midway through a judge's term in office, and again before a retention election, a judge meets with a team composed of one public volunteer, one attorney, and one judge appointed to assist the judge in setting performance goals.
 This makes self-evaluation and continuous improvement an integral component of the judiciary.

-Why is the merit selection system only used to select judges for Maricopa and Pima counties?
+Why is the merit selection system only used to select judges for Coconino, Maricopa, Pima and Pinal counties?